ckchandler/ckchandler.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher at the University of Colorado Boulder developing AI and natural language processing (NLP) methods to support collaborative learning and student communication in the classroom.
-My work focuses on creating transparent and generalizable language technologies for analyzing student discourse, with applications in real-time feedback, classroom analytics, and AI-augmented assistance.
+My work focuses on creating transparent and generalizable language technologies for analyzing student discourse, with applications in real-time feedback and classroom analytics.
 I am interested in mitigating algorithmic bias and enhancing model generalizability across diverse educational contexts.

 I continue to explore the topic of my PhD dissertation - the intersections between AI and mental health, particularly through speech-based machine learning models for understanding neurodegenerative and psychiatric disorders.
 My approach integrates principles of explainable AI and human-centered design, with the goal of building ethical, actionable tools for use in clinical settings.